Nonye2K3/chia/Consensus-Algorithm-Summary.md

 The unfinished block leader is the unfinished block of greatest height which is expected to finish first, according to the number of iterations required, and the current network IPS.

+The next document in the tutorial is the [Block Format](https://github.com/Chia-Network/chia-blockchain/wiki/Block-Format).